-- A student will not be admitted with a Graduate Record Examination (GRE) score of less than 750 (verbal portion plus either quantitative or analytical portion) or a Miller Analogies Test (MAT) raw score of less than 375.
-The score on the verbal portion of the GRE may not be less than 350. - Students in any program which provides initial certification at the master's level must complete the appropriate "2999" course during the first semester of their enrollment.
+- The applicant must hold an undergraduate degree from a regionally accredited college or university. - 2.
+A student will not be admitted with an undergraduate grade point average of less than 2.5 on all previous undergraduate work attempted - 3.
+A student will not be admitted with a Graduate Record Examination (GRE) score of less than 750 (verbal portion plus either quantitative or analytical portion) or a Miller Analogies Test (MAT) raw score of less than 375.
+The score on the verbal portion of the GRE may not be less than 350. - 4.
+A student must post a passing score on the GACE Basic Skills Assessment. - Students in any MAT program must complete the appropriate "2999" course during the first semester of their enrollment.